-But what should he be doing?
+What should he be doing?

-I asked Deborah J. Stewart, M.Ed, early childhood educator and author of the blog Teach Preschool, what she hopes to see three year olds are doing when they enter into preschool.
+I asked Deborah J. Stewart, M.Ed, early childhood educator and author of the blog Teach Preschool, about what life skills young kids should be doing.

 Deborah suggests that parents encourage independence in their child by: